-Mezzo soprano Mae Heydorn graduated with distinction from the Guildhall School of Music and Drama as an Anglo-Swedish Society scholar and made her Glyndebourne Festival début the same year as the Woodpecker in The Cunning little Vixen.
-Acclaimed as a mezzo soprano whose cut and amplitude of timbre puts her at an advantage (Opera Magazine), Mae has covered the roles Mrs Grose The Turn of the Screw and Bianca The Rape of Lucretia for Glyndebourne on Tour.
+Mezzo-alto Mae Heydorn graduated with distinction from the Guildhall School of Music and Drama as an Anglo-Swedish Society scholar and made her Glyndebourne Festival début the same year as the Woodpecker in The Cunning little Vixen.
+Acclaimed as a mezzo-alto whose cut and amplitude of timbre puts her at an advantage (Opera Magazine), Mae has covered the roles Mrs Grose The Turn of the Screw and Bianca The Rape of Lucretia for Glyndebourne on Tour.

 Recent roles include Sorceress Dido and Aeneas, Maddalena Rigoletto, Octavian Der Rosenkavalier, Katisha The Mikado, Ruth Pirates of Penzance, and Buttercup HMS Pinafore, Prince Orlofsky Die Fledermaus, Marcellina Le nozze di Figaro, Emilia Otello, Flora and Annina La Traviata and Polina Pikovaya Dama.

 Mae is the recipient of numerous awards and prizes including the Making Music Philip and Dorothy Green Award, First Prize at the London Schubert Society Lied Duo Competition, and a scholarship to study with Christoph Prégardien.
 She won the President's Prize 2014 awarded by Dame Gwyneth Jones and the Audience Prize 2016 awarded by Sir John Tomlinson at the London Wagner Society Singing Competition.

 Mae created the lead mezzo part in a new critically acclaimed West End production 'The Rinse Cycle’, an introduction to Wagner’s Der Ring des Nibelungen, singing excerpts from the roles of Fricka, Erda and Floßhilde.